 learning, clean (metaphor-free) questions, clean set-up and clean feedback.
-It continues with how we went about engaging staff and students, some challenges, learning and the impact so far, and then ends with a summary of how we will do things differently in the coming year year Nixon, S. & Walker, C.
+It continues with how we engaged staff and students, some challenges, learning and the impact so far, and then ends with a summary of how we will do things differently in the coming year year Nixon, S. & Walker, C.